 Introducing Lifesong Liberia Vocational College!

-We don’t want any child to be left behind in Libera.
+We don’t want any child or young adult to be left behind in Liberia.

 Lifesong Christian Academy in Liberia started in 2012.

-It began as a school to provide education for orphans at The Master’s Home of Champions Orphanage using the Liberian government school curriculum.
+It began as a school to provide education for orphans at Lifesong Liberia, using the Liberian government school curriculum.
 With more than 100,000 children orphaned in Liberia due to decades of on-going challenges, giving kids a good education was one tangible way to offer the love of Christ.

-This year, we’re thrilled to have an enrollment of 331 students with 14 classroom teachers and 4 staff members.
+This year, 331 students are enrolled with 14 classroom teachers and 4 staff members.

 But we want to do more.